-The term 'Wall Street Journal' is included in the Investments edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Wall Street Journal' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Wall Street Journal refers to the United States-based and -focused business publication in English.
 This daily newspaper with an impressive history stretching back well over a century has been based in New York City, the American publishing hub.
 Fully six days each week, the Journal is published alongside its European and Asian editions.
 Dow Jones & Company the division of News Corp, publishes the newspaper according to a broadsheet format and also online.

 According to circulation the Wall Street Journal represents the closest thing to a national newspaper, boasting the biggest circulation in the United States.
 The Alliance for Audited Media claims that while USA Today enjoys 1.7 million daily subscribers, the Journal counts approximately 2.4 million daily customers, when its 900,000 online subscriptions are counted (as of March 2013).

 The newspaper is also among the most award-winning daily publications in the United States.
 To date in 2017, they have garnered an impressive 40 Pulitzer Prizes.
 The daily gets its name from its base of operations in the heart of Lower Manhattan’s national Financial District.
 The Journal can claim to have been published without interruption every day since it began appearing on July 8th of 1889 when Charles Dow, Edward Jones, and Charles Bergstresser began publishing the venerable newspaper.
 Nowadays, the publication has also expanded into a lifestyle and luxury news format under the name of WSJ.